 A broad survey of the major methods and issues of intellectual assessment.
 Students will have an opportunity to administer and score various intellectual assessment instruments.
-Open only to students in the 4-year BA in Psychology (Applied Emphasis) degree program.
+Open only to students in the four-year Bachelor of Arts in Psychology (Applied Emphasis) program.
 Prerequisites: PSY 339 and 431.